 With the help of Microsoft SharePoint Designer 2010, are a free web and the application design program and Picture Manager is added as a component.
 SharePoint Designer allows you to build as well as customize SharePoint sites and applications.

-Follow the steps to install Microsoft Office Picture Manager in Office 2013 or on the later versions of Office –
+Steps to install MS Office Picture Manager in Office 2013 –

 - As per your Office bit version (32 bit or 64 bit) download MS-SharePoint Designer.